Zheng Zhenduo: Translation

 Zheng was proficient in foreign languages including English, Russian, Indian languages, Greek and Latin.
-He did a great job in translating a lot of Russian and Indian literature.
+He translated several pieces of Russian and Indian literature.

 Zheng had started translation of Russian literature since early 20s.
 His works included the works, paper and preface of Turgenev (1818-1883), Gogol (1809-1852), Chekov (1860-1904), Gorky (1868-1936) and Tolstoy (1828-1910).

-Zheng also translated many Indian literature.
-He mainly translated the poems as well as the Indian ancient-times fable such as Rabindranath Tagore (1861-1941).
-Zheng had translated a prominent number of Tagore's poems to Chinese since the 1920s.
+Zheng translated many pieces of Indian literature, including the poems and ancient fables of Rabindranath Tagore.
 In October 1922, he published his translation of Stray Birds (飛鳥集).
 In August 1925, he published The Indian Fable (印度寓言).
 There were 55 translation works of his in total.